-- for the Company's corporate and ASX compliance and Treasury Group Investment Services Pty Ltd (TIS) Australian Financial Services Licence (AFSL) compliance, the Company has retained an outsourced company secretarial service and an outsourced AFSL compliance service, with the outsourced company secretary working directly with the General Counsel, the Board chair and the Committee chairs; - for US corporate compliance, the Company uses in-house legal and compliance resources under the General Counsel; - for US regulatory obligations, the legal and compliance team does the following under the supervision of an executive-level compliance committee: - o maintains a regulatory compliance calendar; - o maintains a current code of ethics and written supervisory procedures; - o conducts new employee compliance training; - o manages quarterly employee compliance attestations; - o project manages US regulatory filings; and - o project manages US regulatory examinations;
+- for the Company's corporate and ASX compliance and Treasury Group Investment Services Pty Ltd (TIS) Australian Financial Services Licence (AFSL) compliance, the Company has retained an outsourced company secretarial service and an outsourced AFSL compliance service, with the outsourced company secretary working directly with the General Counsel, the Board chair and the Committee chairs: - for US corporate compliance, the Company uses in-house legal and compliance resources under the

+General Counsel;

-- additionally, certain sales-related compliance functions, including sales material review, are outsourced to a compliance vendor; - for Australian ASIC regulatory compliance, the Company relies upon the aforementioned outsourced company secretarial and compliance services to perform similar services under the supervision of the General Counsel and PAC, AIM and TIS Boards; - for both Australian and US compliance, outside compliance vendors conduct an annual review of relevant policies and procedures; and - the legal and compliance group also retains external legal counsel from time to time on as "as needed" basis.
+- for US regulatory obligations, the legal and compliance team does the following under the supervision of an executive-level compliance committee: - o maintains a regulatory compliance calendar; - o maintains a current code of ethics and written supervisory procedures; - o conducts new employee compliance training; - manages quarterly employee compliance attestations; - o project manages US regulatory filings; and - project manages US regulatory examinations; - additionally, certain sales-related compliance functions, including sales material review, are outsourced to a compliance vendor; - for Australian ASIC regulatory compliance, the Company relies upon the aforementioned outsourced company secretary and internal staffing to perform similar services under the supervision of the General Counsel and PAC, AIM and TIS Boards; - for US compliance, outside compliance vendors conduct an annual review of relevant policies and procedures.
+For Australian compliance, internal resources perform the annual review; and - the legal and compliance group also retains external legal counsel from time to time on as "as needed" basis.